thipages/stringpattern/README.md

 | T23@mail.com  | AN@A.A    | A1N2@1A4.1A3  |

 ## Use Case
-Find/Check database column data format
+Find/Check data source column format